If your board gets damaged, we are more than happy to talk with you, and consider your best options.

 Cost will be a minimum of $100.
 Give me a heads up, to make sure I am in town.
 Ship to the address and be sure to give it plenty of padding and place in a sturdy box.

-The ‘Deluxe’ Board is now made to easily come apart and can be relatively easily refinished, compared to previous gameboards.
+a) The ‘Deluxe’ Board was made to easily come apart and can be relatively easily refinished, compared to previous gameboards.

-It is now a collaborative effort with Klaus and Dave, but Klaus does most of the hard work.
+It was a collaborative effort with Klaus and Dave, but Klaus did most of the hard work.

-The finish is a 2-part hard-as-nails finish that will last indefinitely.
-Email me for more details if you want to learn more.
+c) The finish was a 2-part hard-as-nails p0lyurethane finish with special hardener additive that will last indefinitely.

 If you want to determine if your top was glued to the base: